BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 4/11/22:
+Fixed issue where items were not being loaded correctly, only loaded the first item that was saved.
+Added numbers to item screen to help show how many items the player has.
+Added text to tell the player they used an item.

 Updates as of 4/10/22:
 Rewrote the battle animation screen.
 Attacks will pick bolt that goes across the screen based on the element type for the attack that was selected.